-APM is a special version of the Kanthal A-1 alloy used on kilns.
-It is sintered and resists the crystallization that normal Kanthal type alloy experiences.
-As a result it makes sense to use this when you are doing processes that require long holds at high temperatures (like crystalline glaze for instance).
-On the other hand these elements are very expensive and a subject to the same problems like glaze contamination that any elements can experience.
+APM is a special version of the Kanthal A-1 alloy used in kilns.
+It is sintered and resists the crystallization that normal Kanthal-type alloys experience.
+As a result, it makes sense to use this when you are doing processes that require long holds at high temperatures (like crystalline glaze, for instance).
+On the other hand, these elements are very expensive and subject to the same problems, such as glaze contamination, that any element can experience.
 See hotkilns.com/apm for more information.